52 Black former McDonald’s franchise owners are suing over discriminatory practices

-Fifty-two Black former McDonald’s franchise owners have launched a lawsuit against the company alleging it was engaged in a swath of discriminatory behavior against them, reports ABC News.
+Fifty-two Black former McDonald’s franchise owners have launched a lawsuit against the company alleging it was engaged in a swath of discriminatory behavior against them, reports Associated Press.
 The list of alleged discriminatory practices is a long one.
-According to court documents seen by ABC News, the lawsuit alleges those practices included:
+According to court documents seen by AP and other outlets, the lawsuit alleges those practices included:

 - Steering Black franchise owners toward stores located in inner-city neighborhoods, which are less profitable and have higher insurance and security costs.

-Note: This post has been updated to correctly attribute the original report to Associated Press, not ABC News.